scummvm/scummvm/doc/docportal/other_platforms/android.rst

 Known issues
 ===============

-- On some newer devices, there is an issue if the saved path is outside the app's internal (or external) storage.
-The ScummVM team is currently working on a fix.

 - If ScummVM is uninstalled or downgraded, its internal and external app spaces are fully deleted.
 If you want to keep saved games use ScummVM's :doc:`cloud <../use_scummvm/connect_cloud>` or LAN functionality to keep those files.
 Alternatively, change the saved game path to a shared location such as an SD card.